 Mechanical Separation Filtration

-IVI, Inc. utilizes an array of mechanical separation devices to remove heavy particulate from air streams.
+IVI, Inc. utilizes an array of mechanical separation filtration devices to remove heavy particulate from air streams.
 Three common such devices are listed below.
 IVI can customize one of these devices to fit your unique application.
-The devices can be designed to meet efficiencies, pressure drops, and space requirements.
+The devices can be designed to meet efficiencies, pressure drops and space requirements.

 Air enters a classifier through a horizontal duct and is then spun around a horizontal axis perpendicular to the air stream.
-This causes a “centrifugal force” that “pushes” the particulate the edge of the classifier and downwards towards the hopper.
-The cleaned air exits the classifier horizontally and the particulate is removed from the hopper through an airlock device.
+This causes a “centrifugal force” that “pushes” the particulate to the edge of the classifier and downward toward the hopper.
+The cleaned air exits the classifier horizontally, and the particulate is removed from the hopper through an airlock device.

 IVI engineers, fabricates and installs mechanical separation filtration systems including classifiers, cyclones and drop-out boxes.

 Cyclones operate similarly to the classifiers with the exception being that the air is spun on a vertical axis and clean air exists through the top the device.
 Cyclones can be more efficient capture devices than classifiers and thus, typically have a larger pressure drop across them.

 Drop-out boxes remove energy from particulate through the use of baffles and impact plates.
 Air can maneuver around the baffles where the momentum of the heavier particulate carries it into the baffles.
 Gravity then draws the particulate to the bottom of the drop-out box where it is removed to a waste container.
 A slow air velocity is key inside the drop-out box to ensure that particulate is not re-entrained into the air stream.